The Seljuk Han of Anatolia

 2 lines of support walls parallel to the rear wall

+The has is oriented northeast-southwest.
 The han is in ruins, but it is possible to determine certain characteristics of the han.
+A 3.5m wall section remains standing.
 The han was built with the covered section and open courtyard plan.

 Analysis of the ruins indicates that the han consisted of a covered section and an open courtyard of the same width, and which included service areas.